Revolutionizing Clean Energy: Women at the Forefront of India's Green Transition

 By: Dhanya Rajeswaran, Country Managing Director for India, Fluence

-Dhanya Rajeswaran leads the Global Innovation Center (GIC) for Fluence, a global market leader in delivering intelligent energy storage solutions and optimization software for renewables and storage.
-She has been instrumental in establishing the strategic direction of Fluence’s GIC in Bangalore, developing it into a key innovation hub.
+Dhanya Rajeswaran is the Country Managing Director for India at Fluence, a global market leader delivering intelligent energy storage and optimization software for renewables and storage.
+She leads Fluence's Global Innovation Center in Bangalore, a key innovation hub that is driving the company’s transformation.
 With extensive HR leadership experience across sectors, Dhanya has scaled businesses in APAC, championed innovation, and fostered inclusivity.
 A GALLUP strengths coach and Six Sigma Black Belt, Dhanya also serves on various advisory boards, reflecting her commitment to diversity.

 In a recent conversation with Women Entrepreneurs Review Magazine, Dhanya shares her insights on the clean energy sector for women in India, discussing milestones in gender diversity, fostering collaboration between organizations and women leaders, and overcoming obstacles as a woman team leader in a traditionally male-dominated industry.